-Phases: Phases define a coarse structure of a process.
+- Phases: Phases define a coarse structure of a process.
 They can be associated to conditions that must be satisfied before or after the phase.
 Each phase has an associated set of activities that can be performed during this phase.
-A typical example is "Requirements analysis", and a simplified example for a corresponding condition is "Each requirement must be mapped to an element of the domain model" to hold at the end of requirements analysis.
-Using the consistency mechanism, development is guided by checking which conditions must be satisfied to move on in the process.

-Activities: In contrast to the unstructured character of a phase, an activity is an operationally defined interaction with an instance of the conceptual model and thus executable.
+Typical examples are phases like "Requirements analysis" or "Module implementation".
+Simplified examples for corresponding conditions are "Each requirement must be mapped to an element of the domain model" to hold at the end of requirements analysis or "Each component has an implementable time-triggered behavior" to hold at the end of the implementation phase.
+Using the consistency mechanism, development is guided by checking which conditions must be satisfied to move on in the process. - Activities: In contrast to the unstructured character of a phase, an activity is an operationally defined interaction with an instance of the conceptual model and thus executable.
 An activity can be extended with a condition stating its applicability at the current stage for user guidance.
 An activity is either a generic operation generated from the conceptual model, an atomic operation supplied by the system model, for example checking semantic consistency, or a complex operation constructed from the basic operations.

 In more complex processes, phases and activities usually consist of sub-phases and sub-activities, respectively.
-Since phases and activities are defined in terms of the product model, their dependencies can be expressed in terms of the product rather than in generally unspecific ways as found in general process description languages [3].
+Since phases and activities are defined in terms of the product model, their dependencies can be expressed in terms of the product rather as in generally unspecific ways as found in general process description languages [3].

-Examples for basic operations include simple construction steps like "introduction of a new transition into the state-description of a component".
-Complex operations include refactoring steps like "pull up a subcomponent out of its super-component to become a component of the same level" (involving a change in the subcomponent relation and a relocation of ports and channels).
+Examples for basic operations include simple construction steps like "generation of a new state of a component" or "introduction of a new transition into the state-description of a component".
+Complex operations include refactoring steps like "pull up a subcomponent out of its super-component to become a component of the same level (involving a change in the subcomponent relation and a relocation of ports and channels)".

 Process activities generally consist of a collection of simple and complex operations to be applied during an activity.
 Complex operations can be defined in the form of extended pre/post-conditions, describing a transformation of instances of the conceptual model.
-In the AutoFocus approach these operations can be defined in ODL (Operation Definition Language, [12]), an extension to the OCL-like CCL introduced above.
-ODL allows to precisely define the preand postconditions (including user interaction) of an operation in terms of the instance of a conceptual model.
+In the AUTOFOCUS approach these operations can be defined in ODL (Operation Definition Language, [12]), an extension to the OCLlike CCL introduced above.
+ODL allows to precisely define the pre- and postconditions (including user interaction) of an operation in terms of the instance of a conceptual model.
 ODL definitions are executable but come in a logical form that supports the verification of conceptual properties of the operation.
+These properties include stability w.r.t. consistency conditions or semantical properties like behavioral refinement.